codefellows/seattle-ops-301n3/class-15/project-guidelines.md

 - "Build me a fictional org chart, including an executive team and at least 4 different roles in each department, using disney movie characters."
 - "Can you add an additional smaller company that is being acquired by the above org chart?
 - "Can you give me a short description about the acquired company?"
+- "How do I structure an AWS VPC to fit this org chart?"
+- "Which subnets should be public and private?"

 ## Assignments & Deliverables